Docs

 acton library fetch <LIBRARY_HASH> --disasm

-Saving to File
+Saving to file

-You can save the library code to a file for further analysis or usage:
+Save library code to a file for analysis or reuse:

 # Save as base64